Front Brake Pads Replacement Guide

 Slightly Tighten Lug Nuts

 Lower Car From Stands

-SUV from the jack stands by using the floor jack.
+Carefully lower the SUV from the jack stands using the floor jack.

-Continue tightening the lug nuts in the clockwise direction to about 1/4 to 1/3 turn past hand tight or 80 ft-lbs of torque.
+Continue progressively tightening the five lug nuts in a "criss cross" or "star" pattern to about 1/8 to 1/4 turn past hand tight or about 65.1 to 79.5 ft-lbs of torque.

-It would be best to use a torque wrench or an electric impact wrench with a torque stick to make sure that the lug nuts are properly tightened.
+It would be best to use a torque wrench or an impact wrench with a torque stick to properly tighten the lug nuts.

-Sit in the driver's seat of the vehicle and pump the brake pedal a few times to restore the brake line pressure.
+Sit in the driver's seat of the vehicle and firmly press the brake pedal a few times to restore the brake line pressure.
 Check the brake fluid in the reservoir and verify that it is at the proper level.
-If it is low, add some DOT 3 fluid.
+If it is low, pour in some fresh DOT 3 fluid.

 For more, check out my other